Why doesn't Jerry Overrule Stephen?

 'All' does not encompass every move.
 Otherwise, Jerry Jones would have asked his son's permission trading for Trey Lance.

 It does not matter how much authority Stephen Jones commands in the end, whether real or imaginary.
 The final decision maker is the Mad Genius.
-No football-related action is approved with his say so.
+No football-related action is approved without his say so.

 I think Stephen will run things differently when Jerry can't, or does not want to anymore, or is gone.